psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 And there is also lots of other evidence, probably, even if no-one has found it:

-> I might have adduced other English evidence ; and where Canon Silvan Evans has failed to find evidence lying upon the surface of Welsh literature—nay, in his very path as a philologist — it is not impossible that careful inquiry may discover further references to the custom.
+> I might have adduced other English evidence; and where Canon Silvan Evans has failed to find evidence lying upon the surface of Welsh literature—nay, in his very path as a philologist — it is not impossible that careful inquiry may discover further references to the custom.
 Even as the matter stands, however, it is amply proved.
 I have dealt with its meaning in the second volume of my *Legend of Perseus*, lately published by Mr. David Nutt, and have there traced parallel practices over a large part of Europe, and, indeed, of the world.
 Here I will only add that I believe it to be an interesting relic of immemorial antiquity, originating probably in the custom, expressly ascribed by Strabo to the Irish, of the eating of dead parents.

 He then closes with a sop to Mr Thomas, that the original (cannibalistic) practive may well have derived from the Irish rather than the Welsh: